Shigeaki-Kanatani/Probe_Design_ver2/README.md

 <img width="987" alt="Screenshot 2024-05-30 at 16 00 23" src="https://github.com/Shigeaki-Kanatani/Probe_Design_ver2/assets/40339288/c36a6f91-c6f5-4a01-b009-307b22211e05"><br>

-- Mark them or highlight them in csv file you downloaded earlier, then save the file for the record in the same folder with the name of highlighted version in .xls.
+- In the csv file downloaded earlier, highlight the corresponding regions of the query transcript that show allignment (columns G and H in the csv file).
+These are the regions we want to exclude from being targeted during probe design, to prevent non-specific probe binding.
+- For good record keeping, save this highlighted file within the Blast folder as an xls file and a txt file.
-- Confirm which transcript sequences you want to remove.
+- Confirm which transcript sequences you want to remove (columns G and H for
 - Copy and paste this region into another Excel sheet and save it in the csv file in the main folder with ExcludeRegion.csv (step 1).
 - The ExcludeRegion.csv file should look like this: